eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ![implementation.png](/assets/stage-1/implementation.png)

-Before we begin, let us create a folder named `expserver`.
-All files related to this project will go inside it.
-Create another folder named `phase_0` inside `expserver` which will contain the files we will be creating in Phase 0.
+Before we begin, let us create a folder named `phase_0` inside `expserver` which will contain the files we will be creating in Phase 0.

 For this stage, as we are creating a TCP server, create a file `tcp_server.c` and place it inside `expserver/phase_0`.
 All the code from this stage will go into this file.